Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Conclusion Limitation

 This paper highlights sparse-executing action in RL.
 Classical RL algorithms are unaware of the sparsity nature of sparse action and are unable to explore and learn efficiently.
 To solve this problem, we put forth SA-MDP to formalize sparse action RL tasks and propose \methodname~algorithm, which evaluates action sparsity via constraining action sampling and then uses the evaluated action sparsity to train policy.
 Experiments on various RL tasks present that \methodname~can efficiently evaluate action sparsity and constrain action sampling.
 Moreover, we demonstrate how our method can effectively optimize policy in both Atari games and sparse action tasks.

 To our knowledge, this is the first work to systematically study sparse-executing actions in RL.
 While \methodname~can effectively complete RL tasks with sparse action, there are still some limitations.
-In this paper, \methodname~is designed for discrete action as it is nontrivial to evaluate the sparsity of continuous actions.
+The first limitation regards the training stability.
+The sparsity distribution, which directly affects policy learning, changes every $N$ episodes, which may be a volatile factor for the training process.
+Besides, \methodname~repeatedly selects action and constrains action sampling, resulting in that the optimized policy is significantly different from the exploration policy.
+A future direction to improve \methodname~is to resolve the problem of off-policy sample collection by utilizing current policy to interact with the environment on some of the exploration episodes.
+The second limitation regards the application scope: \methodname~is initially designed for discrete action as it is infeasible to evaluate the sparsity of continuous actions.
 As much as possible, we would like to extend \methodname~to cases with continuous action space, e.g., by utilizing a neural network to approximate the sparsity distribution.
-Moreover, the sparsity distribution, which directly affects policy learning, changes every $N$ episodes, which may be a volatile factor for policy training.
-Additionally, the sparsity distribution, which directly affects policy learning, changes every $N$ episodes, which may be a volatile factor for policy training.
-Finally, the behavior policy in \methodname~may differ significantly from the current policy, rendering the samples for policy learning wholly off-policy.
-A future direction to improve \methodname~is to resolve the problem of off-policy sample collection by utilizing current policy to interact with the environment on some of the exploration episodes.
-We hope that future work can explore these intriguing questions and continue improving the stability and applicability of training RL agents that considers action sparsity.
+We hope that future work can explore these interesting questions and make a step further forward for sparse action tasks.